slendchat/vsphere-copy-portgroups-powecli/README.md

 ## How to run:
 Install Powercli from https://developer.broadcom.com/powercli <br>
-run powershell script with CMD or Powershell using params listed below
+Run powershell script with CMD or Powershell using params listed below

 ### [+]Syntax: